MHieu128/CIFAR-10_Image_Classifier/ReadMe.md

+    frog

     Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers).
-Got range [-0.9529412..1.0].
+Got range [-1.0..0.8039216].

-    truck